romfir/OpenApiLINQPadDriver/README.md

     * `Classes implementing the Prism base class` - WIP, the library that is required is not added to the compilation
     * `Records - read only POCOs (Plain Old C# Objects)`
 * Generate sync methods - by default sync methods will not be generated
+* Build in Release - Build generated code in Release, default: `false`

 ### Misc ###

-* Debug info: show additional driver debug info, e.g. generated data context sources and add `Execution Times` explorer item with exectuion times of parts of the generation pipeline
+* Debug info: show additional driver debug info, e.g. generated data context sources, add `Execution Times` explorer item with execution times of parts of the generation pipeline and will add warnings from the compilation if any were present
 * Remember this connection: connection will be available on next run.
 * Contains production data: files contain production data.